netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 For most monitoring solutions, editing charts is a complicated and challenging task.
 How to provide to users all the aspect of a metric so that they can understand quickly what this metric is about, which sources contribute to it and how much?
 How to allow them describe what they need in an easy and straightforward way?

 The NIDL bar Netdata provides above each chart, although it makes the UI a little more busy, it is far simpler, quicker and easier to use than any of the solutions the other monitoring providers offer.
 Users do not need to learn a query language and all the functionality needed is just a click away.
-Of course, to accomplish this kind of integration, we had to change the query engine, so that it returns all facets of the metrics with every response, but the result payed off. **Netdata charts have amazing transparency and accuracy compared to all others.**
+Of course, to accomplish this kind of integration, we had to change the query engine, so that it returns all facets of the metrics with every response, but the result payed off. **Netdata charts are easier to grasp and use.**

 I think the next version of our charts will also surprise users.
 We plan to offer an expanded version of the charts, providing fully automated analysis on each and every metric, based on its past patterns, at a click of a button.